-Sterile, pressure-shocked female AquAdvantage Salmon eggs, developed by AquaBounty, continue to be produced at a land-based facility in Prince Edward Island (PEI).
-The eggs are currently being transferred to a land-based, grow-out facility in PEI as well as exported to United States (Indiana).
-The 250 MT capacity grow-out facility in PEI is scheduled to be converted to a brood stock facility once the 2021 harvest is complete.
+Sterile, pressure-shocked female AquAdvantage Salmon eggs, developed by AquaBounty, continue to be produced at a land-based facility in Prince Edward Island.
+The eggs were being transferred to a land-based, grow-out facility in Prince Edward Island, but that 250 MT/year capacity facility has finished its final harvest and is now converting to a brood stock and egg production facility.
+At this time, all eggs produced in PEI are exported to AquaBounty's U.S. grow-out facility.